R11baka/R11baka/README.md

 - https://github.com/R11baka/aws-appsync-graphql-template easy template to start working with appsync and lambda

 ## Some of my articles
-- https://r11baka.hashnode.dev/how-to-connect-appsync-and-lambda - How use grapqgl and appsync in AWS env
+- https://r11baka.hashnode.dev/how-to-connect-appsync-and-lambda - How use graphql and appsync in AWS env

 ### 📫 How to reach me?